alexbcberio/SGSSI-21.A.7.1.1/README.md

 ## Usage

-Precompiled packages are available on the [releases page](https://github.com/alexbcberio/sgssi-crypto/releases) of the repository.
+Binary packages are available on the [releases page](https://github.com/alexbcberio/sgssi-crypto/releases) of the repository.

 ## Running and packaging

-**Note:** In order to get the maximum performance precompiled packages should be used as they are compiled with byte code and they will perform much better than running from the source code.
+**Note:** In order to get the maximum performance binary packages should be used as they are compiled with byte code and they will perform much better than running from the source code.

 ---